Aylee-Shomali/Golf-Info-Microservice/README.md

 # Golf Information Microservice
 Created for OSU Computer Science course: CS361 Software Engineering I.

+How to Set Up:
+1. Download Code

+2. Open terminal in GolfLeaderBoardAPI Directory.

+3. Type "npm install" and hit enter.

+4. Type "npm start" to run the app.

+5. If you want to run the Sample site, follow steps 2-4 for the SamplePageToRequestData folder instead.

 How to request data from the Golf Information Microservice.

 Make an HTTP GET request to one of the following routes to get different types of data.